langchain-ai/langchain/templates/rag-fusion/README.md

-# RAG - Pinecone - Fusion
+# RAG - Pinecone - fusion

 This template enables `RAG fusion` using a re-implementation of the project found [here](https://github.com/Raudaschl/rag-fusion).